Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 * Maintain a system less susceptible to identity fraud, tampering, counterfeiting and terrorist exploitation

-* Enables the PIV card to be centrally managed by the issuer, so that card loss or terminatioin results in disabling the card in any PACS database in which the card exists
+* Enables the PIV card to be centrally managed by the issuer, so that card loss or termination results in disabling the card in any PACS database in which the card exists

 ## PACS Component Categories